Industry Talks: OFW – Meet our interview panel and read what they have to say about being an OFW (Overseas Filipino Worker)

 Vergil: Yes, there is.
 In 3 years and in the same hotel I had 3 positions.
 I started out as an In Room Dining Waiter for 8 months before I got promoted to Food & Beverage Administrator.
 I stayed in that position for a year before I joined the Marketing Department as a Marketing Assistant.

-19. What is your proudest moment in your current job/role?
+19. What is your proudest moment as an OFW in your current job/role?

 Maricar: The proudest moment I’ve experienced in my current job is that unexpectedly, I was the Employee of the Year awardee and my Department was the Best Department of the Year 2018.